On-Page SEO Sidebar for Chrome

 On-Page SEO Sidebar is open source.
 The source code is available on GitHub.

-The extension is currently prepared for publication in the Chrome Web Store.
+The extension is available in the Chrome Web Store.